DestinyItemManager/DIM/README.md

 To get started with DIM, download the extension from the [Chrome Store](https://chrome.google.com/webstore/detail/destiny-item-manager/apghicjnekejhfancbkahkhdckhdagna).

+##Requirements
+DIM is an extension that runs within the Chrome Desktop Web Browser.

 ##Quick start

 Clone the repo: git clone https://github.com/kyleshay/DIM.